• Home

 He was shocked to see mothers sleeping on the ground in the Maternity ward, and the old wooden beds with torn mattresses at Muramba HC III.

 “I want to go back to my ministry and check the store.
 Whatever I get, I will deliver within two weeks.
-They need at least 20 beds and mattresses.”
-Said Eng.
+They need at least 20 beds and mattresses.
+Then the rest we shall deliver later,” Said Eng.
 Otim.

 “I have seen patients sleeping on ground, patients sleeping on beds I have never seen.
 I don’t know where they are collecting them from,” exclaimed the Commissioner.